We know how dear your four legged friends are to you and we love seeing them enjoying outdoor places across the Midlands.

 It's great to see dogs and dog lovers enjoying the estate so bring your pooch along and explore our walks.

-Find out the best way to visit Hardwick with your dog.
+Find out the best way to visit Hardwick with your four-legged friend.

 Find out more about dog-walking at Charlecote.
-The parkland is open from 9.00am in 2018 so you can enjoy a quieter stroll.
+The parkland is open from 9am so you can enjoy a quieter stroll.

 Explore some of the Peak District with your faithful companion.